Skip to main content

 Wire format: setting a boolean option

 The session/set_config_option request carries a type discriminator alongside the value.
 The type field describes the shape of the value, not the option kind.
-When type is absent the value is treated as a SessionConfigValueId string, preserving backwards compatibility with existing clients:
+For boolean options, Clients send type: "boolean" with a boolean value:

 {